ipa-maa/ml_linear_regression/README.md

-# ml_linear_regression
+# Machine Learning for linear regression
-Machine Learning test for linear regression
+Simple test for linear regression with the help of machine learning techniques.